-I am currently an Associate Senior Lecturer in the Division of Human Ecology, Department of Human Geography and a Research affiliate at the Lund University Centre for Sustainability Studies (LUCSUS) in Sweden.
+I am currently a Senior Lecturer in the Division of Human Ecology, Department of Human Geography and a Research affiliate at the Lund University Centre for Sustainability Studies (LUCSUS) in Sweden.
 I am also the Programme Director for the Culture, Power and Sustainability internaitonal Masters.
 I was born and raised in South Africa, a dynamic country, where I learnt important lessons of freedoms, people’s roles in nature and about inequality.
 I have 10 years research, activism, consulting and teaching experience across southern and eastern Africa, Asia, Europe and north America.
 I am most interested trying to understand the big picture of how people and planetary dynamics come together, the complexity of these interactions and implications for justice.
+I do so to support a resistance to the unsustainable hegemonic system and the creation of radical alternatives.

 My work is framed within the broad field of critical political ecology and I seek to bring an interdisciplinary perspective to questions of development and sustainability.
 I am most interested in feminist and decolonial approaches to environment and development and finding alternatives to the current destructive development paradigms.
 I have recently focused my research on the politics of scale within development and environmental governance in the areas of the energy crisis, health and the environment and water.

 I approach research with a view to having a societal impact.
 I am a core group member of the Global Tapestry of Alternatives and the Post-Development Academic-Activist Group, PEDAGOG.
+I also facilitate Adelante: a dialogue of global process for systemic change and am on the steering group for Women Against Destructive Extractivism in Africa (WoMin).
+I am also a founding member of the Collective Against Environmental Racism and a coordinator of the Anticolonial Academy, a network at Lund University.
 I am a research fellow of the Earth System Governance project and a member of the conceptual taskforces on Planetary Justice and ESG Teaching.
-I was a fellow of the Swedish Institute for Global Health Transformations and the chair of the South Africa-Sweden University Forum theme on social transformations.
+I was a fellow of the Swedish Institute for Global Health Transformations and am the chair of the South Africa-Sweden University Forum theme on social transformations.
+I am often invited to speak publicly on several environmental and social justice issues.

 Key areas of expertise